FilecoinFoundationWeb/filecoin-foundation/src/content/blog/hack-away-in-summer-2021.md

 **NFT Vision Hack**

 The [NFT Vision Hack](https://www.nftvisionhack.com/) brings together talented creatives and engineers to innovate in the emerging world of non-fungible tokens (NFTs).
 The global online event takes place July 3 to August 30 and has four tracks for development teams to choose from.
 The Gaming & NFTs track invites developers to build on IPFS or Filecoin and compete for prizes in FIL.
 Plus, you can use [NFT.Storage](https://nft.storage/) for free hosting of your assets and metadata on IPFS to ensure high performance and persistence of your NFTs.
-Register now (previously available but now unavailable) to get in on the $68,000 USD prize pool and shape the future of NFTs on Filecoin.
+Register now (link previously available but now unavailable) to get in on the $68,000 USD prize pool and shape the future of NFTs on Filecoin.

 **Browsers 3000**